maxminlevel/maxminlevel.github.io/_posts/2022-03-17-write-up:-crypto-hack-challenge-general.md

 ![Flag](../assets/images/crypto-general/flag.png)

 The png file is a structure file, we only need to xor the 2d-array pixel in data part.
-I use cv2 bitwise to do.
+I use cv2 bitwise xor to do.
 ```python
 import cv2